-- 10 Q. And indeed, that appears to be the picture that has - 11 emerged in this case.
-Dr Butler has had no previous - 12 dealings with Raychel's case and is passing through, - 13 perhaps dealing with other paediatric medical patients, - and she's grabbed, if that's not too indelicate - a phrase, by a nurse. - 16 A. Yes. - 17 Q. What in your experience would you expect of the trainee 18 paediatrician in those circumstances when asked to renew - 19 the prescription or continue the prescription for - 20 intravenous fluids? - 21 A. Well, I think this is very difficult.
-Can I just give - 22 you an impression of how the average children's ward - 23 functions in order to answer that question? - 24 Q. Sure. - 25 A. The majority of patients on any children's ward in

-1 a hospital like this, where there's only one children's 2 ward, will be medical.
-The paediatric staff will be 3 there virtually the whole day.
-The nurses will know 4 them as well.
-They'll know them personally, they'll 5 know them by name.
-The surgical teams will be much less 6 involved.
-There may be many different surgical teams 7 because there's not just general surgeons, there's 8 orthopaedic, ENT, et cetera, et cetera; there'll be many 9 different surgical teams and the most accessible 10 doctors to the nurses will always be the paediatric team 11 at any level, whether from SHO right up to consultant.
-12 Surgical doctors can sometimes be difficult to get 13 hold off for very good reasons because they may be in 14 theatre, but even if they're not in theatre, they will 15 be tied up with adults in a different part of the 16 hospital, which may be a long way away and they may be 17 extremely busy dealing with very sick adults on the 18 surgical side and the children's ward is often quite 19 a long way down their list of priorities.
-Part of the 20 reason the children's ward is a long way down the list 21 of priorities is perhaps, to some extent, they rely on 22 their paediatric colleagues to do these minor tasks, 23 these little things, for them without them having to 24 spend a lot of time going there just to simply write up 25 a simply prescription or carry out some fairly minor questions, she could perhaps have glanced at the notes
+- 10 Q. And indeed, that appears to be the picture that has - emerged in this case.
+Dr Butler has had no previous 11 - dealings with Raychel's case and is passing through, - 13 perhaps dealing with other paediatric medical patients, - and she's grabbed, if that's not too indelicate 14 - 15 a phrase, by a nurse. - 16 A Ves - 17 What in your experience would you expect of the trainee - paediatrician in those circumstances when asked to renew - 19 the prescription or continue the prescription for - 20 intravenous fluids? - 21 A. Well, I think this is very difficult.
+Can I just give - 22 you an impression of how the average children's ward - 23 functions in order to answer that question? - 24 O. Sure. - A. The majority of patients on any children's ward in a hospital like this, where there's only one children's ward, will be medical.
+The paediatric staff will be there virtually the whole day.
+The nurses will know them as well.
+They'll know them personally, they'll know them by name.
+The surgical teams will be much less involved.
+There may be many different surgical teams -because there's not just general surgeons, there's orthopaedic, ENT, et cetera, et cetera; there'll be many different surgical teams -- and the most accessible doctors to the nurses will always be the paediatric team at any level, whether from SHO right up to consultant.
+Surgical doctors can sometimes be difficult to get hold off for very good reasons because they may be in theatre, but even if they're not in theatre, they will be tied up with adults in a different part of the hospital, which may be a long way away and they may be extremely busy dealing with very sick adults on the surgical side and the children's ward is often quite a long way down their list of priorities.
+Part of the 20 reason the children's ward is a long way down the list of priorities is perhaps, to some extent, they rely on their paediatric colleagues to do these minor tasks, these little things, for them without them having to a simply prescription or carry out some fairly minor questions, she could perhaps have glanced at the notes and she could maybe have briefly examined the patient spend a lot of time going there just to simply write up